Hey, welcome back, Rush Limbaugh Super Committee of One.

 Yeah, that's a pretty good symptom of how much the left has collapsed in a moral system since in this country and why you need to reassert something as simple as go get a job right after you take a bath.

-That is considered short-sighted, insensitive and insulting to suggest they go get a job.
+That is considered short-sighted, insensitive, and insulting to suggest they go get a job.

-What if everybody decided to live like the people that occupy Wall Street or Oakland or wherever decided to live that way?
+When that is insulting, when that is insensitive, what if everybody decided to live like the people at Occupy Wall Street or Oakland or wherever decided to live that way?

 What would happen?

-Their kids, parents are rich and they feel a little guilty, so they're just having some fun.
+Their kids, their parents are rich and they feel a little guilty, so they're just having some fun.

 Others are there because they're true believers.